NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/delivery-times.md

 Once a text message has been sent, our text message provider will try to deliver it to the recipient for up to 72 hours.

-NHS Notify will only send text messages from 8am to 6pm on weekdays, excluding bank holidays.
+NHS Notify will only send text messages from 8am to 6pm on weekdays.

 ## Letters